VMware: Acquisition by EMC

-Dell acquisition
+Acquisition by Dell

 In January 2016, in anticipation of Dell's acquisition of EMC, VMware announced a restructuring to reduce about 800 positions, and some executives resigned.
 The entire development team behind VMware Workstation and Fusion was disbanded and all US developers were immediately fired.
 On April 24, 2016, maintenance release 12.1.1 was released.
 On September 8, 2016, VMware announced the release of Workstation 12.5 and Fusion 8.5 as a free upgrade supporting Windows 10 and Windows Server 2016.

 In April 2016, VMware president and COO Carl Eschenbach left VMware to join Sequoia Capital, and Martin Casado, VMware's general manager for its Networking and Security business, left to join Andreessen Horowitz.
 Analysts commented that the cultures at Dell and EMC, and at EMC and VMware, are different, and said that they had heard that impending corporate cultural collisions and potentially radical product overlap pruning, would cause many EMC and VMware personnel to leave; VMware CEO Pat Gelsinger, following rumors, categorically denied that he would leave.

 In August 2016 VMware introduced the VMware Cloud Provider website.

 Mozy was transferred to Dell in 2016 after the merger of Dell and EMC.

 In April 2017, according to Glassdoor, VMware was ranked 3rd on the list of highest paying companies in the United States.

 In Q2 2017, VMware sold vCloud Air to French cloud service provider OVH.

 On January 13, 2021, VMware announced that CEO Pat Gelsinger would be leaving to step in at Intel.
 Intel is where Gelsinger spent 30 years of his career and was Intel's first chief technology officer.
 CFO Zane Rowe became interim CEO while the board searched for a replacement.

+Spinoff from Dell

 On April 15, 2021, it was reported that Dell would spin off its remaining stake in VMware to shareholders and that the two companies would continue to operate without major changes for at least five years.
 The spinoff was completed on November 1, 2021.

 On May 12, 2021, VMware announced that Raghu Raghuram would take over as CEO.

 In May 2022, VMware announced that the company had partnered with Formula One motor racing team, McLaren Racing.

-Broadcom acquisition
+Acquisition by Broadcom

-On May 26, 2022, it was announced that Broadcom will acquire VMware for approximately $61 billion in cash and stock in addition to assuming $8 billion of VMware's net debt, and that Broadcom Software Group would rebrand and operate as VMware.
-The transaction is expected to close during Broadcom’s fiscal year 2023.
-In November 2022, the UK's Competition and Markets Authority regulator announced it would investigate whether the Broadcom Inc. acquisition of VMware Inc. would "result in a substantial lessening of competition within any market or markets in the United Kingdom for goods or services".
+On May 26, 2022, Broadcom announced its intention to acquire VMware for approximately $61 billion in cash and stock in addition to assuming $8 billion of VMware's net debt, and that Broadcom Software Group would rebrand and operate as VMware.

+In November 2022, the UK's Competition and Markets Authority regulator announced it would investigate whether the acquisition would "result in a substantial lessening of competition within any market or markets in the United Kingdom for goods or services".